 A streamlined application process, consideration for generous transfer scholarships worth up to $27,000, and a place in a community that has welcomed so many transfer students before are among the many things you can expect as a transfer student at Lycoming.
 In fact, one in 15 of our incoming students each year is a transfer student, meaning you won’t be alone in the process.

 To get you started on transitioning to the Warrior way of life, we’ll need:

-- An online application using one of the following: Common Application, Coalition Application, Lycoming application
+- An online application using one of the following: Common Application and the Coalition Application

 - Official transcript(s) from each institution attended (and, if you have less than 24 college credits, a copy of your high school transcript and SAT or ACT scores)